rm-hull/turmites/README.md

 -----
 Turmites are a generalization of [Langtons-ants](https://github.com/rm-hull/langtons-ants).

-Inspired by Stephen Wolfram's, "A New Kind of Science", ISBN 1-57955-008-8
+Inspired (in part) by Stephen Wolfram's, "A New Kind of Science", ISBN 1-57955-008-8

 References
 ----------